kylescotshank/IntroToNCBIandBLAST/README.md

 </kbd>
 </p>

 This will return a list of primers.
+Note that the product size for the first primer pair is 199bp.
 Choose the primers from the top and copy and paste them. **Note**: there are occasions where the first primer returned may not be the most desirable.
 In this situation, feel free to use any of the additional oligos returned at the bottom of the page.

 <p align="center">
 <kbd>